jdevfullstack-projects/simple-login-vue/README.md

 ![image](https://user-images.githubusercontent.com/47092464/179388205-dfd8524c-7fce-40b2-af6a-e06f5b5c4c69.png)

-the views folder are what we see on the browser, to interact with in our case here, it's the login form
+The views folder are what we see on the browser, to interact with in our case here, it's the login form.

-The login view is the form and it will get the `username` and `password` and will be send as POST through `axios`, then it should receive the response,
+The login view is the form and it will get the `username` and `password` and will be sent as POST through `axios`, then it should receive the response,

 one of my highlight here is the response code, 200 for admin, 201 for users, and 404 for unsuccessful attempts